thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 4. Evaluate the space-time complexity of each major segment of the program and the entire program using big-O notation.

- 	The space complexity will be O(n)
+ 	The space complexity will be O(n).

 6. Explain the capability of your solution to scale and adapt to a growing number of packages.

-	My solution will scale linearly as the number of packages grows.
+	The nearest neighbor algorithm is efficient in terms of space but can be quite costly in terms of time complexity as the number of locations increases.

 7. Discuss why the software design would be efficient and easy to maintain.